LibrariesHacked/create-librarydata/src/markdown/about.md

 This website is to aid in using those schemas.
 Including:

 - Tools to help libraries create and publish open data
-- Visualisations of the data
+- Visualisations from the data
 - Data analysis techniques using the data.
-- Data tools that use the data to aid in decision-making
+- Data tools to aid in decision-making